Landmark detection: Facial landmarks

 Finding facial landmarks is an important step in facial identification of people in an image.
 Facial landmarks can also be used to extract information about mood and intention of the person.
 Methods used fall in to three categories: holistic methods, constrained local model methods, and regression-based methods.

-Holistic methods are pre-progammed with statistical information on face shape and landmark location coefficients.
+Holistic methods are pre-programmed with statistical information on face shape and landmark location coefficients.
 The classic holistic method is the active appearance model (AAM) introduced in 1998.
 Since then there has been a number of extensions and improvements to the method.
 These are largely improvements to the fitting algorithm and can be classified into two groups: analytical fitting methods, and learning-based fitting methods.
 Analytical methods apply nonlinear optimization methods such as the Gauss–Newton algorithm.
 This algorithm is very slow but better ones have been proposed such as the project out inverse compositional (POIC) algorithm and the simultaneous inverse compositional (SIC) algorithm.
 Learning-based fitting methods use machine learning techniques to predict the facial coefficients.
 These can use linear regression, nonlinear regression and other fitting methods.
 In general, the analytic fitting methods are more accurate and do not need training, while the learning-based fitting methods are faster, but need to be trained.
 Other extensions to the basic AAM method analyse wavelets in the image rather than pixel intensity.
 This helps with fitting unseen parts of the face which basic AAM finds troublesome.